purvesh007/sentimental-analysis-of-movie-review/README.md

 I have runed many Machine algorithm on my model like naive Bayes, SVM, Randon Forest, K-nearest for getting output and to check Accuracy of my model.

-All pre-processing anf feature slection code is in main file
+All pre-processing and feature selction code is in main file